 Rule 2: If you don’t hang up, ask questions:

 o Are you registered to sell ___ in Canada?
-To sell investments to you in Canada, a person must be registered by your local securities regulator, either directly or through the Investment Industry Regulatory Organization of Canada.
+To sell investments to you in Canada, a person must be registered by your local securities regulator.
 A caller offering a real estate investment would have to be registered with a provincial real estate regulator or council.

 o What is your name and the name of your firm?
 If you can’t get this information, hang up.
 No need to be polite.
 But if the caller gives it to you, you can look him or her up.